-The following course satisfies the Domestic Cultural Diversity Requirement: ARHI 320.
-The following courses satisfy the Global Cultural Diversity Requirement: ARHI 222, 223, 331, 332, 334, 336, and 347.
+The following courses satisfy the Domestic Cultural Diversity Requirement: ARHI 320 and 344.
+The following courses satisfy the Global Cultural Diversity Requirement: ARHI 222, 223, 331, 332, 334, 336, 342, and 347.
 The following course satisfies either the Domestic or Global Diversity Requirement: ARHI 339.
 A list of courses that, when scheduled as W courses, count toward the Writing Requirement, can be found on the Registrar's website and in the GENERAL EDUCATION REQUIREMENTS section of the catalog.

-A minor in Art History consists of ARHI 222, 223, three advanced ARHI courses, and one studio art course Studio Art majors, except those in the Graphic Design track, who minor in Art History must take one additional upper level course (i.e., ARHI 222, 223, four advanced ARHI courses, and one studio art course).
+A minor in Art History consists of ARHI 222, 223, three ARHI courses numbered 300 or higher, and one studio art course

+For Studio Art majors, except those in the Graphic Design track, a minor in Art History consists of ARHI 222, 223, four ARHI courses numbered 300 or higher, and one studio art course.